 For pupils to develop;

-In addition to learning set words from the curriculum pupils will be encouraged to take increasing ownership of the selection of words to investigate and learn ( based on the refining and editing process in english) as they move through the key stages.
+In addition to learning set words from the curriculum pupils will be encouraged to take increasing ownership of the selection of words to investigate and learn (based on the refining and editing process in English) as they move through the key stages.

 Aims